-It is difficult to believe that it has been a little more than a year since COVID-19 changed the way we live and work.
+It is difficult to believe that it has been nearly two years since COVID-19 changed the way we live and work.
 When it was clear the virus was an issue, many people thought we would just need to “lay low” for a few weeks and then it would be business as usual.
 Unfortunately, that was far from what actually happened.

 Although the pandemic is not yet over, it does seem like we can all see a glimmer of light at the end of the tunnel.
-With precautions still being taken and three different vaccines now being widely distributed, people are starting to breathe a sigh of relief.
+With precautions still being taken and vaccines now being widely distributed, hope is on the horizon despite the rise of new variants.

 However, until the virus is a distant memory, the community can rest assured that everyone at The Conference Center at GTCC is staying up to speed with current guidelines and taking all precautions to make sure everyone who attends events at our facilities stays safe.

 A great event option to consider in today’s climate is a hybrid experience.
 A hybrid event offers attendees the opportunity to attend in person, virtually, or a combination of both.
-As the number of COVID-19 infections continue to show improvement in North Carolina, Governor Roy Cooper recently eased some of the COVID-19 restrictions.
-Meeting rooms, reception areas and conference spaces may be at 50% capacity indoors.
 Here are some tips to keep in mind and help you plan a successful hybrid meeting experience in today’s environment.

 Determine what form of hybrid best fits your programming needs.
 Your hybrid event might consist of 50% of participants meeting in-person at the event site while the other 50% tune in via remote access.
 Another type of hybrid experience may feature some sessions held with a live audience while other sessions are live-streamed with the participants in different meeting rooms.
 Or, your hybrid event may be a combination of both of these examples.

 A strong and reliable internet connection is paramount when offering virtual elements to your programming.
-Make sure you have the best connection possible and frequently test to make sure you do not have “dead” spots in the conference center.
+Make sure you have the best connection possible and frequently test to make sure you do not have “dead” spots in your venue.
 Make sure attendees know how to log in and connect with the Wi-Fi by sharing the information in pre-meeting materials, reminder correspondence and signage around meeting rooms and on social media.
+In the Fall of 2021, The Conference Center at GTCC upgraded our wireless access points (WAPs) to boost connectivity throughout The Conference Center, accommodating additional guests and devices.

 It is important to make sure all recording devices and microphones are top quality and in good working order.
 It would be ideal if the event space had the most recent generation of the top equipment available.
 It is also important to enlist the services of professionals to handle all live streaming and session recording so you are confident the remote portions of your programs are recorded and streamed without a hitch.